RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

             problem, results = RAT.run(problem, controls)

-Here, we overwrite our original input class with the output by using the same variable name (``problem``) as an input and an output, but you don’t have to do it this way.
+Here, we overwrite our original input class with the output by using the same variable name (``problem``) as an input and an output, but you don't have to do it this way.

 As discussed above, the output of this run is an updated model definition (which in this case is completely identical to the input definition as we did not perform any fitting) as well as the results from our calculation.
 The results contain various output arrays: